 5. Optimising Recovery

 For complete recovery, you need to consider the quality of your diet as well as your lifestyle.
 Diet is very important, as the body’s nutritional needs increase under stress.
-Things like eating the wrong type of carbs, taking stimulants or not eating enough protein, can place further stress the body.
+Things like eating the wrong type of carbs, taking stimulants or not eating enough protein, can place further stress on the body.

 6. Early To Bed

 Research has shown that our adrenal glands recover best when we go to bed between 9 and 10 pm.
-I aim to wind down 30 minutes to one hour before bed time.
+I aim to wind down 30 minutes to one hour before bedtime.

 Mediation is an effective tool to calm your mind, alter your brain waves and achieve a sense of deeper relaxation and serenity.
 Meditation can be difficult to achieve as a beginner, especially when our minds are busy and we're under stress.
 I’ve personally found meditation very challenging with my active mind…..But I am working towards three meditation sessions a week which is rather awesome for me.

 I was told by a Buddhist monk to slow down in order to calm my mind.
 By practicing mindfulness while walking, talking, eating and breathing it is possible to be more conscious of the moment of now, which can help to create calmness and help reduce stress.